Evolution of the permit system

 Paediatricians and psychiatrists (only)

-Attention deficit hyperactivity disorder (where the patient is less than 18 years old):
+Attention deficit hyperactivity disorder (patient is less than 18 years old)

 - the patient is not a drug-dependent person; and